worseTyler/MarkdownBlogs/2021/01/powershell-dsc/index.md

 ### Want more?

-Join the [Spokane DevOps Meetup](https://www.meetup.com/Spokane-DevOps-Meetup/) and participate in future free events.
+Join the [Spokane DevOps Meet up](https://www.meetup.com/Spokane-DevOps-Meetup/) and participate in future free events.
 Or, check out [this blog](/enter-vsdevshell-powershell/) to learn how to add Visual Studio tools to your PowerShell environment.